kennyfs/Notes/2024_Fall/HTML.md

 ## Error functions are application/user-dependent.
 Example:
-* In a supermarket fingerprint verification system that verify customer and collect points for discount, false reject is serious problem.
+* In a supermarket fingerprint verification system that verifies customers and collects points for discounts, false rejection is a serious problem.
-* In CIA, false accept will be *VERY* serious because we let intruders in.
+* In the CIA, false acceptance will be *VERY* serious because we let intruders in.

 HTML week 6
 ===